-It was on one if his trips to Knott End that he painted ‘The Jetty at Knott End’ using oils on canvas.
-Mixing from his palette of five colours as he so often did.
+It was on one of his local trips that Lowry painted ‘The Jetty at Knott End’ using oils on canvas.
+Mixing from his palette of five colours, as he so often did.

 The Jetty at Knott End is reproduced in ‘LS Lowry: Conversation Pieces, Andras Kalman in conversation with Andrew Lambirth’, Chaucer Press, 2003, p.127.
 The text reads:

 ‘Also sometimes known as Jetty at Knott End.
 There was a vast Frenchman I knew who lived in England for a while and bought English pictures, particularly Sutherland and Lowry.
 I had 5 phone calls within a week telling me that there was a Lowry in a French auction.
 How had this happened?
 Apparently the man had got into financial difficulties.
 So I flew over, loved the picture and bought it.
 As we know, Lowry travelled the country to see new things that could give him motifs.
 This is an ideal Lowry motif – it’s humorous, it’s something different from the industrial scenes, it has space, it has children.
 Lowry himself never shuffled fast, he liked to saunter.
 These people are rushing, and that’s what he liked to paint, though he didn’t rush.
 The surface of the painting is quite heavy with impasto, which is typical of Lowry’s sea pictures.’